juanpc2018/GW-Instek-GDS-3K/README.md

 some features do Not work at High Resolution *Read Manual. </br>

 Acceptable: </br>
-has a small 1U 12v fan, tolerable, Not as loud / noisy as others. </br>
+has a small 1U 12v 0.6W fan, Sunon  MagLev KDE1204PKV2, Not as loud / noisy as others. </br>
-fanless modification with bigger heatsinks would be nice. </br>
+but fanless modification with bigger heatsinks is nice. </br>
-or a bigger 140mm fan on the Top, but No longer 1U. </br>
+or bigger 140mm fan on the Top, but No longer 1U. </br> CPU is HQV Aeon-VX SXVX-210 Silicon Optix 1029 SP07898G Spil Taiwan </br>
+Memory 2x hynix 931A C HY5DU561622FTP-4 KOR </br>
+Audio "DSP" Atmel AT89C51RD2-UM | PCM1851A | AD 8183A </br>

 Latency:  </br>
 Near 0, DSP usually has 4-samples of audio latency,  </br>